Want to receive post like these in your inbox? You can subscribe! It's free.

 Next step is to write!

-This is the second post in a series of blog posts where I share how to properly setup a Ghost blog on Digital Ocean.
+This is the first post in a series of blog posts where I share how to properly setup a Ghost blog on Digital Ocean.

 Checkout the road map

 - How to self deploy a Ghost blog in 3 easy steps

 - Setting up free image hosting for your Ghost blog (Cloudinary)

 - Setting up Cloudflare CDN and analytics for your Ghost blog

 - Configuring mailgun on Ghost blog and sending out your first newsletters!